The whole family will love this perfectly baked chili cheese dog casserole made with canned chili and crescent roll dough.

 It makes a kid-friendly dinner for busy weeknights or a tasty addition to your barbeque or game day spread.

-For another fun and tasty way to enjoy hot dogs try these homemade pretzel dogs or this New-York style hot dog chili sauce.
+For more fun and tasty ways to enjoy hot dogs try these homemade pretzel dogs, mini corn dogs, or this New-York style hot dog chili sauce.

 The secret to the best chili cheese dog casserole